danielabar/meblog/src/markdown/the-code-adjacent-power-of-ai.md

 ## Analyzing Existing Workflows

-On long-running projects, there's a sort of question that comes up from time to time: "How does this feature *actually* work?"
+On long-running projects, a question inevitably surfaces: "How does this feature *actually* work?"
 It usually comes from a business stakeholder who has observed that something is not quite right, but needs to understand the current behavior before they can decide what needs to change.
 The problem is that nobody knows the answer.
 The original developers are gone, the early tickets (if they exist at all) are one-liners with no context, and there's no documentation.

-This used to mean hours or days of a developer tracing through the code, leaving breadcrumbs in a scratch document, cross-referencing database schemas, services, background jobs, etc. and then translating all of that into something a non-technical person could follow.
+This used to mean hours or days of a developer tracing through the code, leaving breadcrumbs in a scratch document, cross-referencing database schemas, services, background jobs, etc., and then translating it into something a non-technical person could follow.

 Now I point an AI assistant at the codebase and ask.